richastats/pdsnd_github/README.md

 ### Description
 This project is focussed on committing changes of bikeshare file.
-It is a python file
+It is a python file.
+Data files have been ignored.

 ### Files used
 bikeshare.py